Why Improv is for Everyone

 Improv Builds Connection

 At its core, improv isn’t about being funny—it’s about listening and responding.
 You can’t improvise alone.
-You have to pay attention, trust your scene partner, and build something together.
+We teach you how to pay attention, trust your scene partner, and build something together.
+It’s a step-by-step method actually.
+We listen, agree, then add something that supports what’s already happening.
 That connection is what makes improv both hilarious and heartwarming.

 Improv Makes You Braver